Our Team

 Social Media Manager

-Aryana is an 8th grader from Cary, NC.
-Aryana serves as our amazing Social Media Manager.
-With creativity and dedication, she helps keep our community informed and connected.
-Aryana is a wonderful volunteer who brings passion, energy, and a big heart to every project.
-We’re proud to have her as part of our team!
+Aryana is an 8th grader from Cary, NC, and serves as our talented Social Media Manager.
+With creativity, dedication, and a keen eye for detail, she helps keep our community informed, engaged, and connected across all platforms.
+Beyond her social media role, Aryana is a wonderful volunteer who brings passion, energy, and a big heart to every project she takes on.
+Her enthusiasm and commitment make a real difference in our team’s efforts and in the lives of those we serve.
+We are proud and grateful to have Aryana as an integral part of our organization.

 Board Members